Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 The main thing is to renew your mind: Think on the finishing tape.
 Think of things that matters at the end.
 Refuse to worry.
 Say no to negative habits.
 And seek God’s help to wipe your past clean and give you a brand new beginning in life.

 So many runners in the Olympics in its earliest form ran to win a wreath or a laurel that faded away.
-But God rewards for an eternity.
+But God rewards for an eternity with a crown that does not perish, spoil or fade away.
 So be careful how you run life’s race.
 Run so as to win the prize.
 There is going to be rewards and joy at the end of the race if you do away with the bricks you are carrying today.

 Post inspired by: